InSyncWithFoo/pyright-langserver-for-pycharm/README.md

 ### `pyright-langserver` just... doesn't work

 Somehow Pyright doesn't respond to any requests.
-It remains silent except for during initialization and termination.
+It remains silent except during initialization and termination.
 Here's an excerpt from the log (`idea.log`):

 ```text